Don’t Allow Fear to Destroy Your Peace

 Wake up!

-So, here’s what I will be contemplating and praying about today and hopefully be acting on daily.
-It doesn’t have to be Jesus who calls us to be better, kinder, softer, to live and love more fully.
+So, here’s what I will contemplate and pray about and hopefully act on daily.
+It doesn’t have to be Jesus who calls us to be better, kinder, softer, and to live and love more fully.
 It can also be the death of a stranger we have never met that wakes us from sleepwalking through life.

 Facing the realization that we will also die (sorry if that’s news to you) – maybe sooner than later (sorry again) – should cause us to ask ourselves if our houses are in order and, more importantly, what we are leaving behind because…